bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 To enable SSO using the Customer Login API, you will need the following:

 * A BigCommerce store
-* API Client ID and Client Secret with the OAuth Scope set to Customers Login
+* API client ID and client secret with the OAuth Scope set to Customers Login
 * [Node.js](https://nodejs.org/en/) installed on your machine if you plan to use JavaScript

-If you do not know your Client ID and Client Secret, obtain the credentials by following the steps outlined in [Creating an API Account](https://support.bigcommerce.com/articles/Public/Store-API-Accounts/#creating).
+If you do not know your client ID and client secret, obtain the credentials by following the steps outlined in [Creating an API Account](https://support.bigcommerce.com/articles/Public/Store-API-Accounts/#creating).

 Be sure to set the Customers Login scope to "login".

 ![Example OAuth Scope](https://storage.googleapis.com/bigcommerce-production-dev-center/images/scopes.png "Example OAuth Scope")

-## Enable Single-Sign On
+## Enable single sign-on

 To log a customer into their storefront account using the Customer Login API, your app needs to redirect the customer’s browser to the following access point URL: `https://storedomain.com/login/token/{token}`.

-The `{token}` parameter is the JWT containing the payload data signed by your app’s OAuth Client Secret.
+The `{token}` parameter is the JWT containing the payload data signed by your app’s OAuth client secret.

-We recommend writing a script to generate a login token since JTW’s `iat` (Issued At) claim is only valid for 30 seconds.
+We recommend writing a script to generate a login token since JTW’s `iat` (issued at) claim is only valid for 30 seconds.
 BigCommerce supplies helper methods for generating login tokens in our [API Client Libraries](https://developer.bigcommerce.com/tools-resources).

-The beginning of this tutorial focuses on manually creating a token using the Debugger tool at [JWT.io](https://jwt.io/).
+The beginning of this tutorial focuses on manually creating a token using the debugger tool at [JWT.io](https://jwt.io/).
 Then, we will explore how to use a JavaScript function to programmatically generate an access point URL.

-### Create JWT Using the Debugger Tool
+### Create JWT using the debugger tool

 To creat a JWT, you will need to obtain a `customer_id` using the [Customers v3 API](https://developer.bigcommerce.com/api-reference/store-management/customers-v3).

-1. Send a GET request to the [Get All Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v3/customers/customersget) endpoint.
+1. Send a `GET` request to the [Get All Customers](https://developer.bigcommerce.com/api-reference/store-management/customers-v3/customers/customersget) endpoint.
 Choose a customer and make note of the `customer_id`.

 ```json
 {